MCDReforged/MCDReforged/README.md

 - It's running above the server.
 It doesn't need to modify the server at all which keep everything vanilla
 - Hot-reloadable plugin system.
 You don't need to shut down the server to update the plugins
 - Multi platform / server compatibility.
-Supports vanilla, paper and bungeecord on Linux / Windows
+Supports vanilla, paper, bungeecord etc. on Linux / Windows

 ## How it works?